 The most important element of strategy is the purpose, or the why.
 There are two “why’s” in the cycle: the why of purpose and the why of movement.

 In an organization, the why of purpose is typically known as the mission statement.
 Wardley refers to it as the moral imperative.
-Very few organizations’ mission statements can be thought of as a moral imperative.
+Very few organizations’ mission statements are even close to being a moral imperative.
 They are mostly feel-good platitudes.

 Climate (aka the seasons)